MileHacker Logo

 Appropriate Attire

 Casual clothing is typically fine in nearly all public spaces in Sibiu.
-Modest dress, covering shoulders and knees, is proper and appreciated when visiting churches and monasteries.
+Modest dress, covering shoulders and knees, is proper and respected when visiting churches and monasteries.
 This attire shows respect for the religious site and its traditions.

 Dress Code Considerations